hajinlee-lattice/Dasein/le-ui/README-WP.md

 `lint_admin`:
-`wp-loginbuild`: build login project in production mode (dist folder generated inside login folder) `wp-logindev`: build login project and start webpack in watch mode (if changes are made the bundle is regenerated) `wp-lpdev`: build leadprioritization project and start webpack in watch mode (if changes are made the bundle is regenerated) `wp-lpprod`: build leadprioritization project in production mode (dist folder generated inside leadprioritization folder) `wp-insightsbuild`: build insights project in production mode (dist folder generated inside insights folder) `wp-insightsdev`: build insights project and start webpack in watch mode (if changes are made the bundle is regenerated) `wpdeva`: build the projects and starts webpack in watch mode on stack A
+`wp-loginbuild`: build login project in production mode (dist folder generated inside login folder) `wp-logindev`: build login project and start webpack in watch mode (if changes are made the bundle is regenerated) `wp-lpdev`: build atlas project and start webpack in watch mode (if changes are made the bundle is regenerated) `wp-lpprod`: build atlas project in production mode (dist folder generated inside atlas folder) `wp-insightsbuild`: build insights project in production mode (dist folder generated inside insights folder) `wp-insightsdev`: build insights project and start webpack in watch mode (if changes are made the bundle is regenerated) `wpdeva`: build the projects and starts webpack in watch mode on stack A